SwitchbackTech/compass-docs/docs/Contribute.md

 That means that my responsiveness to PRs and GitHub issues will likely be inconsistent.

-I'm open to bringing on co-maintainers, but only after we've worked collaborated on the project for some time.
+I'm open to handing this off another maintainer, but only after you've been consistent and have a long-term plan for the project that I'm aligned with.

 For that reason, I suggest viewing the Compass repository as a live boilerplate / template rather than a steady project.
 It provides the foundation for a calendar app, which you can use to reference or fork.
 It solves a lot of the headaches that come with launching a production-ready calendar app.
 That said, it still has many limitations and imperfections.